Skip to content

 Display adapter properties link located within Windows 11 advanced settings.

 5. A new window will pop up.
 Look at the Adapter Information tab.
-You will see your Dedicated Video Memory listed here.
+Your Dedicated Video Memory will be listed here.

 Adapter information window displaying dedicated video memory in Windows 11.

-Note: You will see your graphics card brand, such as Nvidia or AMD, listed under Adapter Type.
-If you see another name, you are likely using integrated graphics.
+Your graphics card brand, such as Nvidia or AMD, will appear under Adapter Type.
+If you see a different name, you are likely using integrated graphics.

 Can you increase VRAM?